 “It’s critical that site security is not compromised as the impact of theft and vandalism can have a dramatic impact on project progress.
 Having a physical presence on the ground can be beneficial for many reasons, whether that’s protecting assets from theft or damage or crucially being able to respond rapidly to an incident if an intruder has entered site, particularly if that poses a potential risk to life or to the surrounding area.

 “Site security should always remain a priority but especially with the Christmas shutdown approaching, as it could present a perfect storm for opportunistic criminals to strike.
 Now is not the time to sacrifice site security – it is more important than ever.”

-To find out more about Biosite Christmas guarding cover, contact the team below by Friday 16th December.
+To find out more about Biosite Christmas guarding cover, contact the team below.

-Christmas guarding cover is based on inclusive cover from 12.00pm on 23rd December 2022 to 7.00am on 3rd January 2023 (cover can be extended as required).
+Christmas guarding cover is based on inclusive cover from 12.00pm on Friday 22nd December 2023 to 07.00am on Tuesday 2nd January 2024 but cover can be extended as required.

 *Nine in ten tradespeople have experienced theft: NFU Mutual

 **Why construction plant theft is still a problem: Allianz Insurance plc